Kianabel/WebReader/README.md

-WebReader build in Plain JavaScript
+WebReader build with plain JavaScript and Firebase